jberkel/sms-backup-plus/README.md

 included in the latest version.
 If you really need it you can manually install an older version which still includes the feature, [1.5.9-BETA5](https://github.com/jberkel/sms-backup-plus/releases/tag/1.5.9-BETA5).
 Also see issue [564][].

+### <a name="RCS-support">Rich Communication Services</a>

+[Rich Communication Services](https://en.wikipedia.org/wiki/Rich_Communication_Services) is currently not supported, nor are there any plans to support it.
+Rich Communication Services is also known as RCS, Advanced Messaging, Advanded Communictaions, joyn or Message+.

 ### <a name="3rdparty">3rd party app integration</a>

 If you want to trigger backups from another app, enable `3rd party integration`